openebs-archive/openebs-docs/docs/tsg_install.md

 ```

 ###Troubleshotting
-Do following to verify this could be due to some misconfiguration in network component installation.
+Perform the following steps to verify if the issue is due to a misconfiguration while installing the network component.

-  1. Check your network related pods are running fine.
+  1. Check if your network related pods are running fine.
-  2. Check OpenEBS provisioner HTTPS requests are reaching on the apiserver
+  2. Check if OpenEBS provisioner HTTPS requests are reaching the apiserver
-  3. Use latest version of network provider images.
+  3. Use the latest version of network provider images.
-  4. Try other netowrk components such as Calico,kube-router etc. if you are not using any of these ones.
+  4. Try other network components such as Calico, kube-router etc. if you are not using any of these.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>